dart-lang/site-www/src/tools/pub/automated-publishing.md

 ### Creating a service account for publishing

-For publishing to pub.dev we are going to create a _service account_ that is granted permission to publish your package on pub.dev.
-We are then going to grant Cloud Build permission to impersonate this service account.
+For publishing to pub.dev you are going to create a _service account_ that is granted permission to publish your package on pub.dev.
+You are then going to grant Cloud Build permission to impersonate this service account.

 1. [Create a cloud project][12], if you don't have an existing project.
-1. Create a _service account_, this can be done as follows:
+1. Create a _service account_ as follows:

     ```sh
     gcloud iam service-accounts create pub-dev \